 Glass Types for Balconies

-Glass in balustrades acts not only as an aesthetical element but must be able to fulfil the technical requirements that make it safe.
-These include point loads, uniformly distributed loads and containment.
+Glass in balustrades serves not only as an aesthetic element but must also fulfil the technical requirements for safety.
+These requirements encompass point loads, uniformly distributed loads, and containment.

-Our standard systems, Balcony 1 and Balcony 2 utilise primarily 10mm toughened glass.
-This thickness is enough to comply with the required loads.
+Our Hybrid® Balustrade Systems, Orbit (formerly known as Balcony 1 System), and Aerofoil (formerly known as Balcony 2 System) primarily use 10mm toughened glass.
+This thickness is sufficient to meet the necessary load standards.

 Types, colours and options

 With a 10mm glass thickness, there are several standard tinted glass options available.
 These tints are integrated into the glass during the manufacturing process.
 In this type of tinted glass, the darkness or lightness of the tint is determined by the glass thickness.
 This means that a 6mm bronze tint will be lighter than an 8mm or 10mm one.

 The 10mm tinted glass options include green, bronze, and also grey tints.

 10mm glass is also offered in an opaque finish.
 For monolithic 10mm glass, you can choose between an "acid etch" satinised type or clear glass that has been sandblasted to achieve opacity.
 The sandblasted option provides the glass with a rough surface and a whitish appearance.
 The satinised option is smoother, although it's important to note that the satinised finish becomes almost clear when the glass is wet.